infotroph/efrhizo/efhrizo-log.md

 * Grab image data from root area, attempt discriminant analysis to find an RGB classifier that matches hand-tracing results.

 Noticed a few places where the 2012 patfiles behave a bit differently from what I jotted down about the 2012 patfiles.
 In particular, each segment records is NOT always 46 lines long -- sometimes line 46 is 0 instead of 7 even when it's not the end of the file, and a variable number more lines of integers appear before the next segment starts.
 Updated patfile-notes.txt to reflect this.

+Script expanded, first "working" version saved in a WIP branch.
+Where "working" means "writes 10-px green dots onto the one image I've tested, at what look like the right coordinates"; don't trust it much yet!